Exemplar-free Continual Learning of Vision Transformers via Gated Class-Attention and Cascaded Feature Drift Compensation: Additional Embedding Visualizations

+As a further comparison we analyzed the behavior of GCAB compared to exemplar-based methods with a replay buffer of 500 exemplars.
+In Table~\ref{tab:500_cifar} we report the results of the considered methods on the CIFAR-100 dataset in 5- and 10-task scenarios.
+In these settings the 100 classes have been split in 5 and 10 task, each one containing 20 and 10 classes, respectively.
+The performance of both our \textit{exemplar-free} solutions (GCAB and GCAB-Fast) are comparable with exemplar-based methods using 500 exemplars.
+In detail, on the 5-task scenario, our method reaches the second-best result.
+Similarly, on the 10-task scenario, GCAB and GCAB-Fast achieve very good performance at the third and fourth positions in the comparison.

+In Table~\ref{tab:500_tiny}, we report a comparison on Tiny-Imagenet and ImageNet100.
+For these two datasets, we consider the 10 and 20-task scenario, where each task contains 20 and 10 classes, respectively.
+Like in Table~\ref{tab:500_cifar}, the exemplar-based methods use a buffer of 500 exemplars.
+The performance of GCAB and GCAB-Fast on the Tiny-ImageNet surpass all exemplar-based methods even with a budget of 500 exemplars.
+In ImageNet100, our method is competitive with exemplar-based methods, reaching the second-best accuracy after DyToX with 500 exemplars.

-\subsection{Additional Embedding Visualizations}
+\section{Additional Embedding Visualizations}

-We report here the complete visualization of the embeddings produced with and without the projection network cascade.
-In column (a) of the Figure~\ref{fig:embedding_tag} we show the embedding obtained after the training of the first task.
+We give here visualizations of the embeddings produced with and without the projection network cascade.
+In column (a) of Figure~\ref{fig:embedding_tag}, we show the embedding obtained after training the first task.
 In column (b) we report the result of the embedding without PFR during training.
-In column (c) and (d) we show the embeddings obtained using the PFR during training.
+In columns (c) and (d) we show the embeddings obtained using PFR during training.
 The difference between (c) and (d) is the use of the Feature Drift Compensation mechanism during inference.
-The different rows of the figure show the embeddings produced by the network for the different tasks.

-The projection network learned during the training of the second task is used to align the embeddings produced by the current backbone to the ones produced by the previous one.
-We see that during inference on first task data after the training of the second task (i.e. Stage 2 in Figure~\ref{fig:embedding_tag}) the Feature Drift Compensation better preserves first-task clusters in embedding space: using the projection network, the embeddings of first task classes are clearly clustered.
-We also analyze the test set embedding features of the second task (second row), after the training of the second task.
-In Figure~\ref{fig:embedding_taw} the task-aware feature embeddings with and without the use of the Feature Drift Compensation during the inference are reported.
+The projection networks of the various tasks are used to align the embeddings produced by the current backbone to the ones produced by the previous ones (in column d).
+The different rows of the figure show the embeddings of the task 1 data produced by the network after training a variable number of tasks.
+We see that the embeddings of Task 1 without PFR during training (b) and only with PFR during training but not during inference (c) are less clearly clustered, especially after Task 10 where samples of all classes significantly overlap.
+However, when using PFR during both training and inference the data remains clearly clustered, as seen in column (d).